nawazish-github/elements-of-programming-interviews-java/README.md

 - Detect Overlapping Lists
 - You are given two linked-lists representing two non-negative integers.
 The digits are stored in reverse order and each of their nodes contain a single digit.
 Add the two numbers and return it as a linked list.
 (Microsoft)
+- Write a function to delete Kth node from behind in a single linked list

 ## Dynamic Programming